knative/docs/docs/eventing/brokers/broker-types/kafka-broker/README.md

-# Knative Kafka Broker
+# Kafka Broker

-The Knative Kafka Broker is an Apache Kafka native implementation of the Knative Broker API that reduces network hops, supports any Kafka version, and has a better integration with Kafka for the Broker and Trigger model.
+The Kafka Broker is an Apache Kafka native implementation of the Knative Broker API that reduces network hops, supports any Kafka version, and has a better integration with Kafka for the Broker and Trigger model.

 Notable features are: